I was born into two religions.

 Now, I am a new creation experiencing Jessup, my education and my future with new eyes.
 I have the opportunity to learn from wonderful professors who truly care for their students like family members.
 These professors are equipping me to achieve all that God has for me in my future career as a surgical physician’s assistant.
 Beyond that, they are encouraging me to stand boldly in my calling for His glory.

-I have been working in the university development department for two years and am privileged to see first-hand how your generosity changes lives.
+I have been working in the university advancement department for two years and am privileged to see first-hand how your generosity changes lives.
 The joy you have in your giving and the sacrifices you make to support students like me is a tremendous blessing.

 Would you consider making another gift before June 30 to The Jessup Fund so those who are deciding whether to come to Jessup right now can say “yes” to Jessup like I did?